AaronMGaynor/notes-app/README.md

   4. This should open 'http://localhost:3000' in your default browser

 ### Important Notes
-This app does not support IE
+This app does not support IE in development mode